adrielyeung/windows-file-housekeep/README.md

 1. Generate list of outdated files (files not modified for a period of time, as defined by user) with folder path as specified by user and prompt for deletion (```housekeep.bat```)
 2. Backup a Windows directory with path as specified by user, with choice of backing up subdirectories or not (```backup_compare_hash.ps1```).

-What's new - 25/1/2021
+What's new - 22/2/2021
 ----------------------
-1. Housekeeping of subdirectories of the specified folder.
-2. Removal of empty directories after housekeeping.
+1. Add option to recycle files instead of deleting them.

 How to use housekeep.bat
 ------------------------